We work with more than 300 partners to bring you better travel deals

 The weather between May and September is a lot cooler too, with temperatures ranging from 24 C to 30 C. Another benefit of visiting at this time of year is avoiding the drenching humidity of the wet season.
 If the weather doesn’t bother you, travelling between the months of November to February will offer cheap flights to Lusaka, but be sure to pack your rain mac!

-When is the best time to book flights to Lusaka?
+When is the best time to book a flight to Lusaka?

 Which day is cheapest to fly to Lusaka?